Märkisch-Oderland: Coat of arms

 The coat of arms shows the eagle of Brandenburg in the upper half.
-The upper half also resembles the coat of arms of the former district Oberbarnim.
-In the lower half are two boat-hooks and a star, both taken from the coat of arms of the former district Seelow.
+The upper half also resembles the coat of arms of the former district of Oberbarnim.
+In the lower half are two boat-hooks and a star, both taken from the coat of arms of the former district of Seelow.
 The wavy line in the bottom represents the Oder river.